Become a Partner Family

 1. Need for Housing – your current housing is inadequate in some way or you’re paying too much of your income for rent.

-2. Ability to Pay – you must be able to pay a mortgage that includes taxes and insurance.
+2. Ability to Pay – you must be able to pay a mortgage that includes principal, interest, taxes and insurance.
 Your household income needs to be at least $25,000/annually and not more than $64,000 which is 30-80 percent of Area Media Income (AMI).
+Even if your income is in that range, you are not guaranteed to be selected for our program.

 3. Willingness to Partner – our families aren’t customers or clients – they are our partners!
 You must be willing to contribute 350 hours of sweat equity (time building your home).